jiayiderekchen/Loss-estimation-database-Development/README.md

 In this project, I completed three major goals:
 1) Designed, Configured database schemas.
-2) Migrated total amount of 10-millions of dataset from IBM DB2 to cloud database called snowflake.
+2) Migrated total amount of 10-millions of datasets from IBM DB2 to cloud database called snowflake.
 3) Used Apache Spark, Hive, and Apache Hadoop to boost the efficienct of database.